ICI3D/MMED/tutorials/pilotproject.md

 ## Overview

 During the first week of MMED, you will work on a pilot project that will help you prepare for the final project.
-The pilot project is *not* intended to be new research, it is a short-duration *exercise* with feedback to prepare you for the larger scale, more self-directed MMED project.
+The pilot project is *not* intended to be new research, and it is entirely expected that your model will not "work".
+It is a short-duration *exercise* with feedback to prepare you for the larger scale, more self-directed MMED project.
 The pilot project will be due at the end of the first week of MMED, and you will receive feedback on your pilot project before you start your final project.

 ## Prompt

 For your project, you should address a public health oriented research question, based on infectious disease epidemiology phenomena and using a mathematical model.
-As part of your project, you should replicate published work, with some small modification.
-To emphasize: the point of the pilot project is *not* to do a self-directed project, but to get practice with working as a group, to address a research question with a known answer, and to get feedback on your work.
+As part of your project, you should look to published work for an existing model and at most implement it with some small modification.
+To emphasize: the point of the pilot project is *not* to do a self-directed project, but to get practice with working as a group, to practice specifying a good research question, even if you cannot answer it, and to get feedback on your work.

 For all the submitted elements below, please send them to [Zinhle](mailto:zinhle@aims.ca.za)